MITH offers a fellowship opportunity, the Winnemore Digital Humanities Dissertation Fellowship Program, which is awarded periodically.

 Winnemore Digital Humanities Dissertation Fellows Program

-Every other academic year, MITH provides support to a graduate student whose dissertation engages the intersections between new media and the traditional concerns of the Arts and Humanities, offering a stipend equivalent to a year-long Graduate Assistantship, including tuition and remission.
+Periodically, MITH provides support to a graduate student whose dissertation engages the intersections between new media and the traditional concerns of the Arts and Humanities, offering a stipend equivalent to a year-long Graduate Assistantship, including tuition and remission.
 The successful applicant also receives server space, consultations on the dissertation work, and technical support when needed.

 Graduate students, from any part of the University, must be enrolled in a Ph.D. or MFA program and agree not to accept any other form of financial support from the University or other fellowships of $2,000 or more during the term for which this fellowship is awarded.